viewing Apigee X documentation.

 When you deploy an API proxy that includes a caching policy, short-lived, L1 cache is automatically created.
-This short-lived data is then persisted in a database where it is available to all API proxies deployed in an environment.
+This short-lived data is then persisted in a database where it is available to all message processors deployed in an environment.

 In-memory and persistent cache levels

-Both the shared and environment caches are built on a two-level system made up of an in-memory level and a persistent level.
+Both the shared and environment caches are built on a two-level system made up of an in-memory level and a persistent level as shown in the following figure.
 Policies interact with both levels as a combined framework.
 Apigee manages the relationship between the levels.

-has its own in-memory cache (implemented from Ehcache) for the fastest response to requests.
+has its own in-memory cache (implemented from Caffeine cache) for the fastest response to requests.

 - L1 is a short-lived (1 second), in-memory cache.

-- As the memory limit is reached, Apigee removes cache entries from memory (though they are still kept in the L2 persistent cache) to ensure that memory remains available for other processes.
+- As the memory limit is reached, Apigee removes cache entries from memory (although they are still kept in the L2 persistent cache) to ensure that memory remains available for other processes.

 nodes share a cache data store (Cassandra) for persisting cache entries.

-- Cache entries persist here even after they're removed from L1 cache, such as when in-memory limits are reached.
+- Cache entries persist here even after they are removed from L1 cache, such as when in-memory limits are reached.